WhO IS SARA BITTER?

 Sara Bitter is a mother, lawyer and leader in advocacy.
 She and her husband, Kai, are the parents of two children living with a developmental disability.

 Sara has devoted her entire career to helping improve the lives of people living with disabilities and their families.
-And now, she is putting her passion and experience to work for all people in Ohio as a 2020 candidate for State Representative in the 27th District.
+Now she is putting her passion and experience to work for the Sycamore Community.

 WHAT DOES SHE BELIEVE?